sagarkrishnasuresh/HTML_CSS_TASK1/README.md

 # HTML_CSS_TASK1
-Homepage - index.html
-Other files are connected.
+Homepage is "index.html" and other pages are linked.